CONGRATULATIONS TO OUR COMMUNITY SPIRIT AWARD WINNERS!

 The Roehampton Shelter

-In the wake of COVID-19 the City of Toronto used emergency powers granted by the provincial government to open temporary homeless shelters around the City, including in our vicinity, in the spring of 2020.
-The purpose of these temporary shelters was to reduce the transmission of the virus among the homeless living in outdoor encampments and on the street and to encourage this population to transition to permanent housing.
+At the outset of the pandemic the City of Toronto used emergency powers granted by the provincial government to open temporary homeless shelters around the City, including in our vicinity.
+The purpose was to reduce the transmission of the virus among the homeless living in outdoor encampments and on the street and to encourage this population to transition to permanent housing.
 Two shelters were opened in 2020 in empty apartment buildings awaiting redevelopment (55 /65 Broadway Avenue) and a third shelter was opened at the former Roehampton Hotel on Mt.
 Pleasant.
 There was no prior consultation with the community.

 Some helpful links in finding your way to public services and our elected representatives.